 Because the VA guarantees a portion of these loans, you can potentially get more favorable loan terms from a lender.
 First, find out what the advantages of a VA loan are, then follow these steps to boost your loan approval chances and make buying a home more affordable.

 Click to check out the 10 best military banks and credit unions.

 VA home loan lenders typically provide buyers with very favorable terms, making it possible for them to realize the American dream of homeownership.
 The VA offers a number of different programs for homebuyers, including the Native American Direct Loan program, which helps Native Americans finance homes, and the Specially Adapted Housing Grant, which helps veterans with service-associated disabilities live independently in an appropriate environment.

 - Private mortgage insurance is often not required

 - Limits on how much you pay for closing costs

-Learn everything you can about VA loan requirements and VA home loan eligibility before you start your search.
-Follow these seven tips to improve your chances of getting a loan.
+Learn everything you can about VA loan requirements and VA home loan eligibility before you start your search for a mortgage lender and a home.
+Follow these steps to improve your chances of getting a VA mortgage:

 1. Make Sure You’re Eligible